K-Kaustubh/Web-Development/Travel Website/README.md

 # Travel Website

-A beautiful, custom landing page for a Travel website using HTML, CSS and a little JavaScript
+A beautiful, custom landing page for a Travel website using HTML, CSS and a little JavaScript.

+In this project i have used a video loop for background.

 **Repository**